 Cold showers are great for cooling down, and they’re even better with the U by Moen smart shower.
 With it, you get perfect temperature control, smartphone notifications, and the ability to prepare, start, or pause the shower with an app.

 Lastly, adequate water intake is crucial!
-Your body’s cells need to be well hydrated in order to thermoregulate.
-And dehydration doesn’t just make you feel hotter — it can also lead to heat exhaustion and heat stroke.
-The Hidrate Spark smart water bottle tracks your intake and reminds you when you aren’t drinking enough.
+Your body’s cells need to be well hydrated in order to regulate body temperature.
+And dehydration doesn’t just make you feel hotter—it can also lead to heat exhaustion and heat stroke.

 Image Credits: PR Image Factory/Shutterstock